BV-BRC/BV-BRC-Docs/docroot/get_started/data_functionality_overview.md

 ### Genomes

 Bacterial genomes (~500K annotated bacterial genomes and associated data) have been augmented with a comparable volume of viral genomes (~5M viral genomes and associated data).
 Many of the viral genomes have additional metadata attributes, which have be been added to the overall set of genome metadata fields.
-A summary of available genome metadata fields and how to access them is available in the [Genome Metadata](../quick_references/organisms_taxon/genome_metadata.html) quick reference guide.
+A summary of available genome metadata fields and how to access them is available in the [Genome Metadata Quick Reference Guide](../quick_references/organisms_taxon/genome_metadata.html).

 ### Other Data